01 / 10

 Exit Strategy

-The Monetary
+The Monetary Exit Stack

 Exit from the fiat monetary system is not a single action.
 It is a layered strategy that moves progressively from the most exposed position — holding wealth entirely in state-controlled fiat and institutional financial infrastructure — to the most sovereign position: holding wealth in instruments that are censorship-resistant, bearer-form, and not subject to institutional control.
-The exit stack has multiple levels, each providing different properties and facing different risks.

 Non-custodial decentralized exchanges are the infrastructure that makes this stack functional.
 Atomic swaps between Bitcoin and Monero, cross-chain DEX protocols, and Lightning-native exchange mechanisms allow movement between layers without requiring account creation, identity verification, or interaction with regulated custodians.
 The goal is a complete monetary flow that begins with income in fiat, converts to hard assets at the entry point, and transacts within the stack without re-entering the surveillance infrastructure except when operationally necessary.
-This is not tax evasion strategy — it is the technical implementation of financial privacy that every historical monetary system provided through cash, before digital payment infrastructure made cash economically marginal.

 09 / 10